 - A Bibliography to include 1-5 relevant papers cited in your proposal.

 Moreover, it is expected that each trainee will present results of their research experience as a poster presentation at the Medical Student Research Day and the Department of Medicine Trainee Research Symposium in the year following the training period.
 Awardees will also be recognized at the 2016 DOM Honors Reception.
 A stipend of $500/week will be awarded to successful candidates.
 Members of the DOM Internship Review Committee may assist in the identification of mentors.
 If assistance is needed, please contact ShaDel Williams at email@example.com.

 Eligibility Criteria: First year medical students are eligible to apply for 3 available positions.

-Six semi-finalists will be invited to interview with IRC members to discuss research interests and potential faculty mentors.
-Members of the IRC will provide consultation and direction of students to an appropriate laboratory.
+Interview and Final Selection: Six semi-finalists will be invited to interview with Internship Review Committee members in the second week of March 2015 to discuss their research interests and potential faculty mentors.
 Three finalists will be selected.
-By the end of February, it is expected that successful applicants will meet with faculty mentors to discuss summer research projects.
-At this time, the applicant and mentor will provide a one page abstract describing the summer training plan and submit this to the IRC by March 15th.
+The successful applicants (and mentors) will provide a one-page abstract describing the summer training plan and submit this to the IRC by mid-May 2015.
 Submission of the abstract will be required for final approval of the Internship position.